COVID-19 advice for graduate researchers

 Further extensions to candidature are available where progress is delayed due to circumstances beyond your control.

 You and your supervisors should discuss and record any COVID-related impacts to your candidature and update it periodically.
-We encourage you to document this through a Candidature Management form.
-You can refer to those documents used in progress review meetings and progress review forms have been updated, so that time lost to COVID-19 is recorded at each milestone.
+You should refer to these records in progress review meetings to discuss how to mitigate COVID-19 impacts on your project.

 If you still need time beyond your maximum course duration, you will need to seek permission to submit.
 Previously completed candidature management and progress review forms can be used to support your application.